iszczesniak/cpp/deduction/index.md

 lower-level.
 For instance, `const int` and `int const` define the same type, and `const` we call a top-level qualifier.

+Those qualifiers matter only during compilation (not at run time): a compiler cannot allow a data of a `const` type to be modified, and should not optimize the access to the data of a `volatile` type.

 Kwalifikatory te mają znaczenie wyłącznie na etapie kompilacji (nie uruchomienia): kompilator nie może pozwolić modyfikować danej typu `const`, a dostępu do danej typu `volatile` nie może optymalizować.